encode/django-rest-framework/docs/api-guide/serializers.md

 Model fields which have `editable=False` set, and `AutoField` fields will be set to read-only by default, and do not need to be added to the `read_only_fields` option.

+## Specifying which fields should be write-only

+You may wish to specify multiple fields as write-only.
+Instead of adding each field explicitly with the `write_only=True` attribute, you may use the `write_only_fields` Meta option, like so:

+    class CreateUserSerializer(serializers.ModelSerializer):
+        class Meta:
+            model = User
+            fields = ('email', 'username', 'password')
+            write_only_fields = ('password',)  # Note: Password field is write-only

+    def restore_object(self, attrs, instance=None):
+        """
+        Instantiate a new User instance.
+        """
+        assert instance is None, 'Cannot update users with CreateUserSerializer'
+        user = User(email=attrs['email'], username=attrs['username'])
+        user.set_password(attrs['password'])
+        return user

 ## Specifying fields explicitly

 You can add extra fields to a `ModelSerializer` or override the default fields by declaring fields on the class, just as you would for a `Serializer` class.